david-lutchman/python-cv/README.md

 - Automation mindset
 - Attention to real-world constraints (ATS systems)

+Resume content is provided as sample data and can be replaced with user-specific content.
 It is not intended to be a resume template for non-technical users.